ioBroker/ioBroker.repositories/README.md

 2. Do not use in the title the words "ioBroker" or "Adapter".
 It is clear anyway, that it is adapter for ioBroker.
 3. *title* in io-package.json (common) is simple short name of adapter in english. *titleLang* is object that consist short names in many languages. *Lang* ist not german Länge, but english LANGuages.
 4. Adapter needs to have a README.md with description, detail information and changelog.
 English is mandatory.
 Other languages are welcome.
 See [Example of README.md](#example-of-readme-md)
+**It is required to have link to the device or service page of manufacturer or service provider with photo of device.
+Services require no photo, but anyway are welcome.**
 5. Adapter must have a predefined license.
 6. Please remove www, widgets and docs directories if not used.
 7. Adapter needs to have at least Adapter basic testing (installing, running) using Travis-CI and Appveyor.
 More information in Forum from apollon77 (Just take from other adapters the samples)